puchka/puchka.github.io/_posts/2017-04-30-BetaX-Community.md

 I'll release and describe in a future post the scripts we used to make it and the bus line paths we managed to make.

-It uses of the DirectionsService object to fetch directions for a route including waypoints.
+It uses the DirectionsService object to fetch directions for a route including waypoints.
 [2]

 I hope the community interested in making the public transportation in Madagascar better will be eager to participate in this initiative.